IDS6145-Fall2019/assignment1-wearteam/README.md

 ## (Part 1.5) Specifying the Inputs to a System **(10%)**

-(remove the below points once ideas are satisfied)
 * IVs: number of passengers per hour, number of available ticket kiosks
 DVs: ticket kiosk use rate, average queue length, time to complete ticket purchase process
 * Data are from Yang, Li, & Zhao (2014)